 Porth Eirias BeachConwy Valley, Snowdonia

-Porth Eirias is the beach at Colwyn Bay, the classic Victorian seaside resort.
+Porth Eirias beach, in Colwyn Bay, is a classic Victorian seaside resort.
 The name comes from the sparkling, new multi-million pound “Park by the Sea” waterside development that sits just above the sand.

-This famous beach with its generous stretch of golden sand, wide promenade and seawall are part of the beach culture of North Wales and has been for generations.
-Colwyn Bay’s beach.
+This famous beach, with its generous stretch of golden sand, wide promenade, and seawall are part of the beach culture of North Wales and has been for generations.
 With an abundance of facilities including the new watersports centre, restaurants and shops, the beach is a great destination for families.

 A day on the beach at Porth Eirias has just about everything you could wish for.
 After a huge regeneration scheme, the new complex and beach management is fantastic.
 The beach is clean, the facilities are modern, including a great shower block and toilets.
 There are watersports “on tap” in the complex and with great restaurants and cafes within a minute’s walk, it provides a truly enjoyable day out and is great for families.